Moesh-zz/Monster-Kids/README.md

 # Monster Kids

 Monster Kids is a competitive caving game.
 Players gain status effects for their team when digging blocks.
 They gain points by picking up the food which drops.
-They win by having the most food at
+They win by having the most food at the end of 10 minutes.

 ## Getting Started